Complaints (v5.0.0) Complaints (v5.0.0)

 Aim of the Complaints Procedure

-We aim to ensure that the complaints procedure is properly and effectively implemented and that service users feel confident that their complaints and worries are listened to and acted upon promptly and fairly.
+We aim to ensure that the complaints procedure is properly and effectively implemented and that every service user can feel confident that their complaints and worries are listened to and acted upon promptly and fairly.
 Specifically, we aim to ensure that:

 Responsibilities